-Peters Village residents observing the coronavirus lockdown, have more safe outdoor exercise options than most due to the community’s many walkways and cycleways, destination sites and sights and even a heritage trail.
+Peters Village residents observing the latest coronavirus lockdown, have more safe outdoor exercise options than most due to the community’s many walkways and cycleways, destination sites and sights, and even a heritage trail.

 The riverside esplanade – there is plenty of width here for walking, cycling or even horse-riding without contravening coronavirus regulations.
 Providing you are mindful of the hygiene rules mentioned earlier, you could rest for a while on one of the esplanade benches.

 The riverside also has two of what will eventually be six Peters Village Heritage Trail boards…